json420/microfiber/doc/microfiber.rst

     >>> db.url
     'http://localhost:41289/'

-    If you are using Microfiber to work with Dmedia or Novacut, please use this function instead of :func:`dc3_env()` as starting with the Dmedia 12.01 release, Dmedia itself will be what starts CouchDB.
+    If you're using Microfiber to work with Dmedia or Novacut, please use this function instead of :func:`dc3_env()` as starting with the Dmedia 12.01 release, Dmedia itself will be what starts CouchDB.